Axial Flux Difference – Axial Offset

 AFD or ΔI = Itop – Ibottom

 During power operation, the AFD is maintained within the specified limits.
 Compliance with the AFD limits prevents a highly top- or bottom skewed axial power distribution.
 By limiting the amount of power distribution skewing, core peaking factors are consistent with the assumptions used in the safety analyses.
-Limiting power distribution skewing over time also minimizes the xenon distribution skewing, which is a significant factor in axial power distribution control.
+Limiting power distribution skewing over time also minimizes the xenon distribution skewing, a significant factor in axial power distribution control.

 Axial offset is defined as: